Appeals court wrestles with secret U.S. demands for telecom records

 The government calls such secrecy "vital" in national security cases because public disclosure could interfere with the probe or endanger someone's physical safety.

-Tech companies including Google Inc (GOOGL.O), Microsoft Corp (MSFT.O) and Facebook Inc (FB.O) filed legal arguments against the government in the case.
+Tech companies including Google Inc, Microsoft Corp and Facebook Inc filed legal arguments against the government in the case.

 The government may not "foist a gag order upon the involuntary recipient of an NSL," the companies wrote, "let alone prohibit the recipient from even reporting periodically the aggregate number of such demands that it receives."